-Fig. 2 - Tripartite network showing the two subnetworks and their partites.
-In this network, the habitat is characterized by the cover of scleractinian corals and hydrocorals (left part).
-The network is organized according to the decreasing number of fish species associated with different corals.
-The width of the links in the left network depicts the predicted site occupancy probability by fish species (ψki ) as a function of coral cover (while maintaining turf algae cover constant), and in the right part the width of the links depicts the correlation between the site occupancy probability of coral associated fish and co-occurring fish.
-The height of black bars in Partite A depict the number of fishes associated with each coral species.
-The height of gray bars in Partite B depict the number of corals that each fish was associated with, and the height of bars in Partite C show the number of coral-associated fish that each co-occurring fish was connected (only pairwise correlations higher than ρ ≥ 0.8 were projected in the figure and used in data analysis).
-The orange bars and bold scientific names in the partite B highlight coral-associated fish that establish relationships with co-occurring fish.
+Fig. 2 – Corals and fish tripartite network, its two subnetworks and their partites.
+The network is organized in a descending order of fish species richness associated with different coral species.
+In subnetwork 1, link width denotes the predicted site occupancy probability of fish species (ψki ) as a function of coral cover (while maintaining turf algae cover constant), and in subnetwork 2 it represents the correlation between the site occupancy probability of coral associated fish and co-occurring fish.
+In Partite A, bar height (black) depicts the number of fishes associated with each coral species.
+In Partite B, bar height (grey) represents the number of corals that each fish was associated with, and orange bars and bold scientific names highlight coral-associated fish that establish relationships with co-occurring fish.
+Finally, in Partite C, blue bars denote the number of coral-associated fish that each co-occurring fish is associated with (only pairwise correlations ρ ≥ 0.8 were projected in the figure and used in data analysis).